JakeCRichards/Vocabulary-of-EDI/README.md

 All code was either coded by me or suggested by copilot which I then reviewed and decided whether to implement.

-One piece of code came from ChatGPT, which was the js for opening the form submission modal as this is currently beyond my technical abilities
+One piece of code came from ChatGPT, which was the js for opening the form submission modal as this is currently beyond my technical abilities.

+I also used ChatGPT to help generate the favicon image.

 ## Screenshots